 The confirmation came in the form of emails and they were pretty nasty.

-After I finished reading the emails, I tried my hardest not let them ruin mine and Gary’s Christmas.
+After I finished reading the emails, I tried my hardest not let them ruin mine and Gary’s (my husband’s) Christmas.
 I told myself that the people that wrote the emails don’t know the truth; that they’re speaking out of ignorance, and there was no way I was going to continue to let it get to me.
 Instead I would make it the topic of my next therapy appointment, which was only days away, and I went back to trying to enjoy Christmas with Gary.

 When the day for my appointment finally came, I printed off the emails, read them over the second time, and then stuffed them into my purse.
 The words ripped through my heart just like they did on Christmas day, but I tried not to let them get to me.
-I kept telling myself that I needed to discuss them with Paul; my therapist, and he would know what to do.
+Instead, I kept telling myself that I needed to discuss them with Paul; my therapist, and he would know what to do.

-When I got to Paul’s office, he welcomed me in and offered me a seat across from him, which I took and before he could ask me how things had been going, I pulled the emails out of my purse and started reading.
+When I got to Paul’s office, he welcomed me in and offered me a seat across from him, which I took and before he could ask me how things had been going, I pulled the emails out of my purse and started reading them.
 I went straight to the nastiest parts of the correspondence and as I shared the venomous words before me, he shook his head and said that my past has nothing to do with the people that sent the emails, and that I needed to ignore them.
 He reminded me that continuing to involve myself in this kind of drama wasn’t helpful in my recovery.
 Not only that, he reminded me that the negativity was incredibly damaging to my health and as I stared back at him with my right eye bulging from the recurrence of central serous retinopathy (CSR), I realized that he was right.